Nursing Home Abuse Attorneys Florida

 - You should also file a report with Adult Protective Services (APS) in your area.
 This can be found at the National Center on Elder Abuse website or by calling 1-800-677-1116.

 - APS will generally take the call and be the “first responder” to investigate.
-However, they may turn the case over to the police or a state long term care (LTC) ombudsman.
+However, they may turn the case over to the police or a state long-term care (LTC) ombudsman.

 Types of Elder Abuse

-There are actually seven different types of elder abuse, each with their own set of problems and signs.
+There are actually seven different types of elder abuse, each with its own set of problems and signs.
 It may seem like a lot, but family members should be on the lookout for all of these as there is always a potential for abuse in these types of situations.
 These types of elder abuse include:

 - Physical Abuse—This type of abuse involves the intentional use of force that results in physical pain, injury, or other impairment for the victim.
 One thing to note is that physical abuse does involve intent.
 An accidental injury does not constitute abuse.
 However, physical abuse does fall into two categories: